Categories: Articles

 Income of Ukrainians in the fall of 2023: why they receive less than is necessary for a normal life

-The average salary in Ukraine is gradually growing, although it is still the same “average temperature in a hospital”: not everyone is paid well everywhere, and not everyone.
-In addition, experts say, an interesting trend has emerged: full-time work and “white” income have ceased to be absolute advantages.
+The average salary in Ukraine is gradually growing, although it is still the same “average temperature in a hospital”: not everywhere and not everyone is paid well.
+In addition, experts say, an interesting trend has emerged: working in the state and “white” income are no longer absolute advantages.
 How are Ukrainians paid now and are companies ready to pay specialists more?

 In 2023, salaries in Ukraine are gradually moving up, but the expenses of Ukrainians due to inflation and other factors are increasing.
 Now, for a normal life, Ukrainians need on average 12,750 UAH per month per person.
 This is stated in the Sociological Monitoring “Ukrainian Society”, conducted by the Kyiv International Institute of Sociology on behalf of the Institute of Sociology of the National Academy of Sciences of Ukraine.